Tom Latham (cricketer): International career

 In December 2022, during the first Test against Pakistan, Latham scored his 13th century in Test cricket, the most by a New Zealand opener in Tests.

+Latham was named New Zealand Test team captain in October 2024.

 List of international centuries

 Latham has scored 13 centuries in Test cricket and 7 in One Day Internationals matches.
 His highest Test score of 264 not out came against Sri Lanka at the Basin Reserve in December 2018 and his highest ODI score of 145 not out was made against India at Eden Park in Auckland in November 2022.